MartinEesmaa/MinuLinux/README.md

 - [X] PeaZip - Replace 7-Zip Windows GUI

+- [ ] Legcord - Export the settings (alternative Discord client)

+- [ ] Oracle Virtualbox - Needs to be manually backuped done

 # Gaming

 - [ ] RPCS3 - Backup all the game files with saves and others